nichwch/yurt/README.md

 `config/lastindexeddate.config.txt` stores the Unix timestamp of the last indexed post, which is used to avoid embedding posts that have already been embedded. `config/indexedfiles.config.json` stores the files that have been previously indexed, so the index creation script can detect when a post has been deleted.
 You shouldn't touch either of these files unless something's gone wrong.

+# Possible optimizations

+Right now, it iterates across all paragraphs each time you generate the index.
+This is because all past content could be related to new content that you generate, so old posts need their indices recreated as well.
+In theory, yurt could generate an index for newly edited posts, then only reindex posts that have paragraphs that are related to the newly edited posts.
+This would speed things up significantly, but there is the possibility that there are older posts that are closely related to newly edited posts but not vice versa.
+In this case, we'd be sacrificing correctness for speed.
+Here correctness doesn't matter that much, so this would probably be a good tradeoff to make, I just haven't gotten around to implementing it.

+It would also be nice to add a way to do this all in the cloud, to speed things up.

 ## Developing